 The hazards associated with micromobility products are getting considerable attention both at the CPSC, at NHTSA, and in academia.
-Researchers presenting at CPSC's micromobility forum demonstrated the considerable uptick in injury reports and the rise in micromobility injury surveillance studies ongoing to assess the risks.
-Given the CPSC's broad mandate to regulate unreasonable risk of injury, CPSC staff is actively participating in numerous voluntary standards activities to address risks from the products including:
+Researchers presenting at the CPSC's Micromobility Forum demonstrated the considerable uptick in injury reports and the rise in micromobility injury surveillance studies ongoing to assess the risks.
+Given the CPSC's broad mandate to regulate unreasonable risk of injury, CPSC staff are actively participating in numerous voluntary standards activities to address risks from the products including:

 - ASTM F2641-08 (reapproved 2015).
-Standard consumer safety specification for recreational powered scooter and pocket bikes, - ASTM F2642-08 (reapproved 2015) Standard consumer safety specification for safety instructions and labeling for recreational powered scooters and pocket bikes, - ASTM F15.58 Draft Standard consumer safety specification for self-balancing scooters (hoverboards), - ASTM F15.58 Draft Standard commercial electric-powered scooters for adults (commercial ride-sharing). - UL 2272 Standard for electrical systems for personal e-mobility devices, and - UL 2849 Standard for electrical systems for e-bikes.
+Standard consumer safety specification for recreational powered scooter and pocket bikes, - ASTM F2642-08 (reapproved 2015) Standard consumer safety specification for safety instructions and labeling for recreational powered scooters and pocket bikes, - ASTM F15.58 Draft Standard consumer safety specification for self-balancing scooters (hoverboards), - ASTM F15.58 Draft Standard commercial electric-powered scooters for adults (commercial ridesharing). - UL 2272 Standard for electrical systems for personal e-mobility devices, and - UL 2849 Standard for electrical systems for e-bikes.

-CPSC staff has indicated the need to upgrade the standards given commercial use of some of these products in rideshare applications.
-Manufacturers, importers, distributor and retailers need to factor in these voluntary product standards in considering their overall product compliance framework.
+CPSC staff have indicated the need to upgrade the standards given commercial use of some of these products in rideshare applications.
+Indeed, the CPSC Draft Proposed Rule to Establish a Safety Standard for Lithium-Ion Batteries Used in Micromobility Products evidences this intent to raise standards and obligations for manufacturers, importers, distributor and retailers.
+All those entities need to factor in these voluntary product standards in considering their overall product compliance framework.38